tomlarkworthy/animaxe/README.md

 Its still very early on this project, the basic building blocks are not complete, and the repository layout is not useful for libraries to link to.
 However, the following is a proof-of-concept for the API feel.
 Maybe you want to contribute?

-Being a better Canvas API
+Being a nicer Canvas API
 -------------------------

 Instead of the procedural style of drawing that the Canvas API uses, we chain.
 So instead of: